-What should they do now?Since they can’t turn back the clock, the only way forward is to get through it.
+Since they can’t turn back the clock, the only way forward is to get through it.
 Here are some ideas.

 Traditional landed cost considers only duty and transportation in addition to unit cost.
 The reality is that manufacturers need to factor in other costs and risks to understand the impact of off-shore sourcing.
 These include:

 If you are “squeezed” it’s time to think outside the vice.
+Contact us today.